Keyboard shortcuts

 }

-markspec mcp install --client claude-desktop
+markspec mcp install --client claude --scope workspace

 Cursor